 This course builds on theories and concepts presented in K421 Social and Emotional Development I: Infancy and Childhood.
-It focuses on two major areas: 1) psychosocial development from early adolescence through adulthood, and 2) issues involved in understanding and working with parents and families.
+It focuses on two major areas: 1) psychosocial development from early adolescence through adulthood. and 2) issues involved in understanding and working with parents and families.
 The developmental tasks of the adolescent are considered with an emphasis on coping mechanisms and the formation of identity.
 Adult development and parenting are considered in the contexts of personal history, culture, and multiple systems of helping, such as family, community, religious, and professional networks.
 This course also provides a framework for working with families.
 Students are expected to develop selfknowledge and the capacity to form a working relationship with families by examining their personal beliefs and expectations about parenting and professionalism.

-SOWK K426 Cognitive Development (3 credit hours)
+SOWK K428 Cognitive and Language Development (3 credit hours)

-This course provides students with a basic knowledge of cognitive development in children from birth through age eight and fosters awareness of the application of this knowledge to children with diverse abilities and varying cultural and linguistic backgrounds.
-The primary foci of the course are understanding 1) different theoretical frameworks for examining and analyzing sequences and variations in the processes of cognitive change, 2) the interactive relationship between the child and the social context in the course of development, 3) the interrelationship of cognitive development and other aspects of development, 4) the reciprocity between language and cognition, and 5) the role of play in young children's learning and development.
+This course promotes students' basic understanding of typical and atypical cognitive as well as language development in the first eight years of life.
+The primary foci of the course are understanding: 1) different theoretical frameworks for examining and analyzing sequences and variations in the processes of cognitive change; 2) the interactive relationship between the child and the social context in the course of development; 3) the interrelationship of cognitive development and other aspects of development; 4) the reciprocity between language and cognition; and 5) the role of play in young children's learning and development.
+Students learn how factors such as age, culture, and community context impact language competence and performance.
+Alternative communication systems and the use of technology for young children are also explored.
+The content of the course is delivered from a social work perspective which ensures a framework for professional application.
+Case studies will be provided throughout the course to integrate knowledge, practice and reflection.